Is the NSW Aboriginal Land Council (NSWALC) Misleading the Public?

 This raises the question: Is NSWALC intentionally misleading the public, or is this a case of miscommunication or misunderstanding?

-It’s essential for organisations like NSWALC to be transparent and accurate in their public communications because misrepresentations on this scale, whether intentional or not, can erode trust and undermine the very purpose of such bodies.
+Organisations like NSWALC need to be transparent and accurate in their public communications because misrepresentations on this scale, whether intentional or not, can erode trust and undermine the very purpose of such bodies.

-And in the age of information, transparency is not just a virtue but a necessity.
-The Aboriginal community, and indeed the broader Australian public, deserve clarity on this matter.
+And in the information age, transparency is not just a virtue but a necessity.
+The Aboriginal community and the broader Australian public deserve clarity on this matter.

-Only with trust and transparency can organisations continue to effectively champion the causes they represent.
+Only with trust and transparency can organisations continue to champion the causes they represent effectively.

 NSWALC claims to be bigger on its website and media